chahakshahcs5/mental-health-bot/README.md

 mongosh
 ```

-Create a MongoDB database named flask_db and a collection named todos where your data will be stored.
+Create a MongoDB database named mental_health and a collection named users where your data will be stored.

 Running the Application
 Clone this repository to your local machine:

 ```bash
 git clone https://github.com/your-username/your-repo.git
 cd your-repo
 ```

 Start the Flask application:

 ```bash
 python app.py
 ```

 The application should now be running on http://127.0.0.1:5000/.
 You can access it in your web browser.

-Usage
-To add a new todo item, visit the homepage and use the form to submit a task and its degree of importance.

-To delete a todo item, click on the "Delete" button next to the item.

 Project Structure
 app.py: The main Flask application.
-templates/index.html: HTML template for rendering the list of todo items.
+templates/index.html: HTML template for rendering the main chat page.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.